 An alternative technique is to entirely cover the windows with some type of plastic film and tape it on.
 People typically use a clear plastic film.
 We avoid doing this because the high winds can very easily tear the film at the time you need it most.

-While you are at it, you will want to cover all of the inside of your windows with insulated bubble wrap like this Reflectix product.
+Inside Windows.
+You will want to cover all of the inside of your windows with insulated bubble wrap like this Reflectix product.
 Cover every inch of window on the inside, and tape it down.
 It makes a huge difference.

 Some people swear by also using Reflectix on the roof of the RV.
-This will absolutely reduce the temperture of your RV.
+This will absolutely reduce the temperature of your RV.
 But you must be sure to affix the wrap so it won’t blow off.
 And we have seen many examples of well taped materials blowing away.
 If you are going to go this route, consider supplementing an excellent taping job with some 20 lb weights or the like to ensure that the material stays in place during a dust storm.

-Keeping Your RV Clean.
+Keeping Your RV Clean

 A few times during the Burn we will do a good cleaning of the RV, dusting surfaces, and removing the paper from the floor, cleaning the floor and putting down new paper.

 We use a high quality broom to sweep out the RV, which we have found to be more effective than using a portable vacuum.
 We also have an electric leaf blower and small air compressor, which with practice can be used to move dust around… it takes some skill to move it where you want to move it, so proceed with caution and avoid just creating a huge dust cloud.
 The leaf blower is really reserved for blowing out external storage areas, and blowing dust out of the engine compartment of the RV before driving home.

 We keep a sheet over our bed when we aren’t sleeping in it, and carefully fold it up before getting into bed to catch any dust that has settled during the day.
 We usually change the bed twice at the burn.